srinadhpotnuru/Group7_Mini_Project/README.md

 Soil Sensor is powered by 3.3v and Ground on Launchpad and the ADC signal is read by CC1352R1_LAUNCHXL_ADC5 on the launchpad.
 Pump motor is powered via a relay and the relay is controlled by DIO_20.
 These connections are made with the help of Grove interface board and Grove jumper cables.

+Once the devices form an openthread network, the sensors and motor is accessible through COAP commands to read sensor data and switch on/off motor.